 “I have indeed built an exalted temple for You, a place for Your dwelling forever.”1 Kings 8:13

 Solomon was a decent guy in the line of Israel’s kings, but he wasn’t perfect.
 He didn’t know it, but God had someone else in mind for the job of establishing His dwelling place forever.

 “It was in the desire of my father David to build a temple for the name of Yahweh, the God of Israel.
 But the Lord said to my father David…’you are not the one to build it; instead, your son, your own offspring, will build it for My name.'”1 Kings 8:17-19

-Solomon thinks the Lord’s word is about him, but it has future intent.
-The offspring of David, ultimately, is Jesus.
+Solomon thinks the Lord’s word is about him (and in some ways it was), but ultimately it had future intent.
+The offspring of David is Jesus.
 He is the only one who perfectly fulfills God’s mandate to “walk before Me… with a heart of integrity and in what is right, doing everything I have commanded you.”
 (1 Kings 9:4)

 Solomon failed to recognize his insufficiency.
 He reminds me of my two year old, proudly, ignorantly, offering me a bite of his mutilated, slobber-covered cookie.
 I think we are prone to do the same thing— we approach God in confidence when we’ve had a “good week”, but we are bringing Him a slobbery cookie.

-It is only when we look to Jesus’ perfect work and sacrifice that our hearts are made truly clean.
+Only when we look to Jesus’ perfect work and sacrifice are our hearts are made truly clean.
 It is his righteousness, credited to us, that transforms our filthy heart into a dwelling place for God.